How To Organize Your Financial Records

 - Stocks, US Savings Bonds

-- Mortgage and land contracts, any legally binding agreements
+- Mortgage and land contracts, or any legally binding agreements

 - A list of your home inventory including photos and receipts.